Breastfeeding: Getting Started

 Turning the head toward the breast

 Licking the lips

 Crying (this is a late sign of hunger)

 The number of feedings each baby needs and the length of time each feeding lasts will vary from baby to baby.
-Trying to force a breastfed baby to wait longer between feedings, or to fit a particular feeding schedule, can result in poor weight gain.
+Also, every mother's milk production and storage capacity is different.
+Trying to force a breastfed baby to wait longer between feedings, or to fit a certain feeding schedule, can result in poor weight gain.